opatomic/opaspec/serialization.md

 7 bits at a time starting with the least significant 7 bit chunk.
 The most significant bit of each byte is set to indicate that there's another 7 bit chunk.
 Refer [here](https://github.com/multiformats/unsigned-varint) for more info.
-This format further restricts a varint to be 1-9 bytes long and represent an integer in the range 1 to (2^63)-1.
-The final byte of a varint cannot be zero.
-Therefore, a varint cannot encode the number zero.
+This format further restricts a varint to be 1-9 bytes long and represent an integer in the range 0 to (2^63)-1.
+If the varint is encoded with more than 1 byte then the last byte cannot be zero.

 Examples: